 Whether it's to boost your fitness, health or bank balance, or as an environmental choice, taking up bicycle riding could be one of the best decisions you ever make.

 Not convinced?
-Here are 30 major cycling benefits, spread across improving your health, happiness and relationships.
+Here are 30 reasons to ride a bike, spread across improving your health, happiness and relationships.

 1. You’ll get there faster